 About the Sanford Education Center and Sanford College of Education at National University

-The Sanford Education Center at National University was established in 2014 through the generous support of philanthropist T. Denny Sanford to provide innovative programs in the nonprofit and PreK-12 sectors.
-The Center, in coordination with universities around the country, is leading the national expansion of three initiatives: Sanford Harmony, Sanford Inspire and the Sanford Institute of Philanthropy.
-The Center’s initiatives are supported by the National University System, National University, and the University’s Sanford College of Education, which is named after Mr. Sanford in recognition of his role in developing and supporting programs that promote prosocial behavior among children.
-The College is among the Top Ten largest schools of education in the country and prepares more teachers than any other university in the state of California.
+The Sanford Education Center at National University was established in 2014 to provide innovative programs in the nonprofit and Pre-K-12 sectors.
+The Center, in coordination with universities around the country, such as Long Island University, is leading the national expansion of three initiatives: Sanford Harmony, Sanford Inspire and the Sanford Institute of Philanthropy.
+The Center’s initiatives are supported by the National University System, National University, and the University’s Sanford College of Education.
+The College is among the Top 10 largest schools of education in the country and prepares more teachers than any other university in the state of California.
 Learn more: sanfordprograms.org